rrr-dw/typing_practice_anywhere/README.md

 This feature works with selection as well.
 If you press the <kbd>Tab</kbd> key after selecting part of the text you typed, the whole selection will be replaced by the correct text.

-When Typing Practice Anywhere've done something stupid, and picked some text that you don't want to type, you may want to press the <kbd>Tab</kbd> key continuously to skip every character in the box.
+When Typing Practice Anywhere have done something stupid, and picked some text that you don't want to type out, you may want to press the <kbd>Tab</kbd> key continuously to skip every character in the box.
 That would work, but in this case, <kbd>Shift</kbd>+<kbd>Tab</kbd> is the right hammer to go with.
 Using <kbd>Shift</kbd>+<kbd>Tab</kbd>, you can proceed to the next text like when you've typed everything correctly.
 The extension will skip the whole box and pick another box, hoping you like it this time.

 # Customizable Theme
 ![](./doc/option.gif)